getodk/docs/getting-started.rst

 What is ODK?
 --------------

+..

-Open Data Kit (ODK) is a suite of open source applications that help organizations collect and manage survey data using mobile forms.
+Open Data Kit (ODK) is a suite of open source applications that help organizations engaged in enumerator-mediated data collection.
+ODK tools assist with the collection and management of survey data using mobile forms.
 These include the primary ODK applications:

 - **ODK Collect**, an Android mobile app that replaces paper-based forms.
 - **ODK Aggregate**, a server-side data storage and analysis tool.